Ankacchap/THEWHITEBOX/README.md

 # TheWhiteBox
-It's just short game which I have made to learn the function of the lov2D
+It's just short game which I have made to learn

+the fundamentals and functions of the love2D engine.